vmummer/cp-waf-demo/README.md

 # Check Point CloudGuard WAF demo using Docker

  This is an enhancement to Stuart Green's simple docker-compose environment for deploy a Check Point WAF embedded nano-agent demo.
-The enhancement allows for running on Windows WSL and includes an additional Client Host for traffic generations of good and bad traffic.
+The enhancement allows for running on Windows WSL if required or any standard linix distribution shoud work.
+It also includes an additional Client Host for traffic generations of good and bad web and API traffic.

 The deployment includes four containers, an NGINX reverse proxy, an agent-container (the nano-agent), tester host with traffic generators and the OWASP JuiceShop app.
  This was based off of Stuart Green's work